Dwight D. Eisenhower: Interstate Highway System

 Eisenhower championed and signed the bill that authorized the Interstate Highway System in 1956.
 He justified the project through the Federal Aid Highway Act of 1956 as essential to American security during the Cold War.
-It was believed that large cities would be targets in a possible war, so the highways were designed to facilitate their evacuation and ease military maneuvers.

-Eisenhower's goal to create improved highways was influenced by difficulties that he encountered during his involvement in the Army's 1919 Transcontinental Motor Convoy.
+Eisenhower's goal to create improved highways was influenced by his involvement in the Army's 1919 Transcontinental Motor Convoy.
 He was assigned as an observer for the mission, which involved sending a convoy of Army vehicles coast to coast.
-His subsequent experience with the German autobahn limited-access road systems during the concluding stages of World War II convinced him of the benefits of an Interstate Highway System.
+His subsequent experience with the German autobahn convinced him of the benefits of an Interstate Highway System.
 The system could also be used as a runway for airplanes, which would be beneficial to war efforts.
 Franklin D. Roosevelt put this system into place with the Federal-Aid Highway Act of 1944.
-He thought that an interstate highway system would be beneficial for military operations and would also provide a measure of continued economic growth for the nation.
+He thought that an interstate highway system would be beneficial for military operations and would support continued economic growth.
 The legislation initially stalled in Congress over the issuance of bonds to finance the project, but the legislative effort was renewed and Eisenhower signed the law in June 1956.

+ARPA

+The Advanced Research Projects Agency (ARPA) was put together by Eisenhower and his Science Advisory Committee in early 1958 in response to the successful launch of the first orbital satellite from the Soviet Union, Sputnik 1.
+ARPA eventually created the ARPANET which was a predecessor to the internet.